Contents

 Move Up, Move Down | moves the selected row up by one row. moves the selected row down by one row. |

-Click the button to add a row for each group you want to define.
-In each row:
+button to add a row for each group-by field that you want to define.
+In each row:-

 -

-In the Expression column, enter the input field that you want to group on.
+In the Expression column, enter the aggregate expression that you want to group on.

-Use the Concurrency tab to specify separate threading for this instance of this component, or multiplicity options, or both.
+Use the Concurrency tab to specify parallel regions for this instance of this component, or multiplicity options, or both.
 The Concurrency tab settings are described in Concurrency Options, and dispatch styles are described in Dispatch Styles.

 Caution